-Remaining life of the Share Option Scheme:
+(9)Remaining life of the Share Option Scheme:

-The Share Option Scheme shall be valid and effective for a period of ten years commencing on 18 January 2019, subject to earlier termination by the Company in general meeting or by the Board.
+The Share Option Scheme shall be valid and effective for a period of ten years commencing on 18 January 2019, subject to earlier termination by the Company in a general meeting or by the Board.
+As at the date of this report, the remaining life of the Share Option Scheme is approximately 5 years and 9 months.